Lela Jo Robertson

 Robertson, Lela Jo Rustemeyer (age 89)

 Passed away May 15, 2020, in Spokane, WA.
 Her home was Wilbur, WA.
-She is survived by one daughter Becki and her husband Robert Krause of Creston, WA, three grandchildren and their spouses Shonn (Chad) Barnes, Daniel (Rose) Krause, and David (Leslie) Krause and seven great-grandchildren Martha, John, and Kaleb Barnes, Andrew Krause, and Henry, Oliver, and Theodore Krause and her sister Ardell Morgan.
+She is survived by one daughter Becki and her husband Robert Krause of Creston, WA, three grandchildren and their spouses Shonn (Chad) Barnes, Daniel (Rose) Krause, and David (Leslie) Krause and seven great-grandchildren Martha, John, and Kaleb Barnes (Shonn), Andrew Krause (Dan0, and Henry, Oliver, and Theodore Krause (David) and her sister Ardell Morgan.
 Jo was preceded in death by her parents Andy and Ora Rustemeyer, husband C. Jack Robertson in 2009, and daughter Marci Angstrom in 1977.
-Jo was born on December 18, 1930, and lived most of her growing up years in Lincoln, WA.
+Jo was born on December 18, 1930 in Asotin, WA, and lived most of her growing up years in Lincoln, WA.
 She graduated from Creston High School in 1948 and married Jack in September that same year.
 She was a hard-working farm wife until their retirement in 1986, when they built a new home and moved from the farm north of Creston to Wilbur.

 Due to the corona virus restrictions, a celebration of Jo’s life will be scheduled at a later date.
 Memorials may be made to the Creston Christian Church, P.O.
-Box 69, Creston, WA 99117, Sherman Cemetery Association, 617 NE Pearl Avenue, Wilbur, WA 99185 or University of Washington Foundation, c/o UW Advancement, Attn: Donor Relations, 4333 Brooklyn Avenue NE, Box 359505 Seattle, WA 98195-9505.
+Box 69, Creston, WA 99117, Sherman Cemetery Association, 617 NE Pearl Avenue, Wilbur, WA 99185 or University of Washington Foundation, Attn: Gift Services, 4333 Brooklyn Avenue NE, Box 359505, Seattle, WA 98195-9505.
+In the memo line of your check, write "Allocation Code ANGSTR".
 Please mention that you are honoring Lela Jo Robertson with your gift, and the fund being used to honor this person is the Marci Robertson Angstrom Scholarship Endowment Fund at the UW School of Nursing.
 Fond memories and expressions of sympathy may be shared at www.strate-funeral.com for the Robertson family.
 Strate Funeral Home, Davenport, WA are in charge of all the arrangements.

 Lela Jo Robertson